Deciding whether to go for an American-style or a European-style kitchen is difficult, but the tough decision-making does not end there.

 The kitchen backsplash also plays a huge role in creating the overall tone of the kitchen.
 And for a midcentury modern European kitchen design, glass tiles can be the perfect choice for a natural stone-themed kitchen.

-You can use glass tiles for the backsplash.
-The countertops can be made out of white quartz.
-To break the white monotony, you can incorporate a wood-plank ceramic tile for the floor.
-This floor is highly recommended in case you have a pet.
+Glass tiles can be used for the backsplash, and white quartz countertops can be used.
+To break the white monotony, a wood-plank ceramic tile can be incorporated into the floor.
+This floor is highly recommended if you have a pet.

-Given how white the kitchen can get with this design, you need a slight dash of colors on the kitchen equipment to tone things down a little bit.
-For instance, you can have an orange stove, and a simple wallpaper at the bar area to add color to the glass tiles backsplash.
+Given how white the kitchen can get with this design, you need a slight dash of color on the kitchen equipment to tone things down a bit.
+For instance, you can have an orange stove and simple wallpaper in the bar area to add color to the glass tile backsplash.

 7. Get back to Flat Front Cabinets